JustinWit/clover/clover/README.md

 ## Other Notes

 `clover/launch` has the launch files that start all of the drones nodes.
 The `clover.launch` file is ran on startup for both the simulator and the drone so you shouldn't need to directly call it.
-There are some setting in the launch for